Nuclear Power in the World Today

 - The first commercial nuclear power stations started operation in the 1950s.

 - They provide over 11% of the world's electricity as continuous, reliable base-load power, without carbon dioxide emissions.

 - 56 countries operate a total of about 240 research reactors and a further 180 nuclear reactors power some 140 ships and submarines.

 Nuclear technology uses the energy released by splitting the atoms of certain elements.
-It was first developed in the 1940s, and during the Second World War research initially focussed on producing bombs by splitting the atoms of particular isotopes of either uranium or plutonium.
+It was first developed in the 1940s, and during the Second World War to 1945 research initially focussed on producing bombs by splitting the atoms of particular isotopes of either uranium or plutonium.

 In the 1950s attention turned to the peaceful purposes of nuclear fission, notably for power generation.
-Today, the world produces as much electricity from nuclear energy as it did from all sources combined in 1960.
-Civil nuclear power can now boast over 15,500 reactor years of experience and supplies almost 11.5% of global electricity needs, from reactors in 31 countries.
-In fact, through regional grids, many more than those countries use nuclear-generated power.
+Today, the world produces as much electricity from nuclear energy as it did from all sources combined in the early years of nuclear power.
+Civil nuclear power can now boast over 16,000 reactor years of experience and supplies almost 11.5% of global electricity needs, from reactors in 31 countries.
+In fact, through regional grids, many more than those countries depend on nuclear-generated power.

 Many countries have also built research reactors to provide a source of neutron beams for scientific research and the production of medical and industrial isotopes.

 Sixteen countries depend on nuclear power for at least a quarter of their electricity.
-France gets around three quarters of its power from nuclear energy, while Belgium, Czech Republic, Hungary, Slovakia, Sweden, Switzerland, Slovenia and Ukraine get one third or more.
-South Korea, Bulgaria and Finland normally get more than 30% of their power from nuclear energy, while in the USA, UK, Spain and Russia almost one fifth is from nuclear.
-Japan is used to relying on nuclear power for more than one quarter of its electricity and is expected to return to that level.
+France gets around three-quarters of its power from nuclear energy, while Belgium, Czech Republic, Finland, Hungary, Slovakia, Sweden, Switzerland, Slovenia and Ukraine get one-third or more.
+South Korea and Bulgaria normally get more than 30% of their power from nuclear energy, while in the USA, UK, Spain, Romania and Russia almost one-fifth is from nuclear.
+Japan is used to relying on nuclear power for more than one-quarter of its electricity and is expected to return to that level.
 Among countries which do not host nuclear power plants, Italy and Denmark get almost 10% of their power from nuclear.

 Improved performance from existing nuclear reactors